WagJag March Guide • Toronto / GTA • Niagara • Ontario • Michelle Milligan •

 Bowling = the universal crowd-pleaser

 For mixed ages (and mixed attention spans), bowling is a win.
 A WagJag March deal spotlights a one-hour bowling lane with shoes for up to 6 people at Bingemans (Kingpin Cambridge or Kingpin Bowlounge in Kitchener).
-Translation: one booking, one lane, and everyone gets to feel like a pro on at least one lucky strike.

 - Morning: active outing (jumping, climbing, bowling)